-Over time, as an asphalt driveway ages, small stones in the asphalt become dislodged.
-The asphalt can loose its ability to hold together and can start to break up.
-Dirt becomes ingrained, moss begins to grow.
-Weeds appear and the driveway gets worn down from use and general wear and tear.
-Old age comes to us all!
+Over time, as an asphalt driveway ages, it dries out.
+The small stones held in the asphalt by tar become dislodged.
+The asphalt can lose its ability to hold together and can start to break up.
+Dirt and debris can become ingrained and the moss will begin to grow.
+Weeds then start to appear, and the driveway gets worn down from use and general wear and tear.

 Video – How to Paint a Driveway or Path…